The EDGE Language: Extended General Einsums for Graph Algorithms: Features

 \subsubsection{Tensor Initializations}

-Secondly, the \edge{} language provides a section to specify \emph{initializations} (as in \bfs{} Example~\ref{sidebar:bfs-initspecs}).
+The \edge{} language also provides a specification for \emph{initializations}, as shown in \bfs{} Example~\ref{sidebar:bfs-initspecs}.
 By default, all tensors are initialized with their empty values.
-The initialization section indicates which tensors are user-specified, as well as any algorithm-based initializations that need to occur.
-Algorithm-based initializations are themselves Einsum expressions (see Section~\ref{ssec:syntaxinit}).
+The initialization section indicates which tensors are user-specified, as well as any algorithm-based initializations that must occur.
+Algorithm-based initializations are themselves expressed as Einsum expressions (see \S~\ref{ssec:syntaxinit}).

 \begin{bfs_box}[label=sidebar:bfs-initspecs]{\bfs{} Initialization Specification in \edge{}} In our \bfs{} example, the initialization specification is: